 - Map & Locations

-Steve Graham is the Warner Professor in the Division of Educational Leadership and Innovation in Mary Lou Fulton Teachers College.
-For close to 30 years he has studied how writing develops, how to teach it effectively, and how writing can be used to support reading and learning.
+Steve Graham is the Warner Professor in the Division of Leadership and Innovation in Teachers College.
+For over 30 years he has studied how writing develops, how to teach it effectively, and how writing can be used to support reading and learning.
 In recent years, he has been involved in the development and testing of digital tools for supporting writing and reading through a series of grants from the Institute of Educational Sciences and the Office of Special Education Programs in the U.S. Department of Education.
-His research involves typically developing writers and students with special needs in both elementary and secondary schools, with much of it occurring in classrooms in urban schools.
+His research involves typically developing writers and students with special needs in both elementary and secondary schools, with much of this occurring in classrooms in urban schools.

-Steve is the former editor of Exceptional Children and Contemporary Educational Psychology, as well as the current editor of Journal of Writing Research.
-He is the incoming editor of the Journal of Educational Psychology.
-He is the co-author of the Handbook of Writing Research, Handbook of Learning Disabilities, APA Handbook of Educational Psychology, Writing Better, Powerful Writing Strategies for all Students, and Making the Writing Process Work.
+Steve is the former editor of Exceptional Children, Contemporary Educational Psychology, Journal of Writing Research, Focus on Exceptional Children, and he is the current editor of the Journal of Educational Psychology.
+He is the co-author of the Handbook of Writing Research, Handbook of Learning Disabilities, APA Handbook of Educational Psychology, Writing Better, Powerful Writing Strategies for All Students, and Making the Writing Process Work.
 He is also the author of three influential Carnegie Corporation reports: Writing Next, Writing to Read, and Informing Writing.

 Steve has served as an advisor to a variety of organizations, including UNESCO, National Institute of Health, National Writing Project, and the What Works Clearinghouse.
-He was the chair of the What Works Clearinghouse guide, Teaching Elementary School Students to be Effective Writers, and was a member of the National Research Conference committee on adolescent and adult literacy.
+He was the chair of the What Works Clearinghouse guide Teaching Elementary School Students to be Effective Writers, and he is currently chairing a similar What Works Clearinghouse guide for teaching writing at the secondary level.
+Steve was a member of the National Research Conference committee on adolescent and adult literacy.
 He has provided background information for a wide variety of magazine, newspaper, television, and radio reports including National Geographic, Time, Newsweek, La Monde, New York Times, Wall Street Journal, Washington Post, USA Today, National Public Radio, CBS Sunday Morning News, and NBC Today Show.

-Steve is an avid basketball player and fan, reader, intrepid traveler, and movie buff.
+He is an avid basketball fan and movie buff.